-Second, three clusters were selected in the Area W (Fig. 10).
-The ALB operations was the majority in Cluster 1.
-The ALB operations also contributed mostly in Cluster 2 and contained the other operations such as BET, YFT, SWO and OTH.
-The OTH operations was belonged to Cluster 3 where mainly consisted of oilfish (Figs. 11 and 12).
-Most of SBT catches were found in Cluster 2 and Cluster 3 in recent years.
+SBT, SWO and OTH.
+The OTH operations was belonged to Cluster 3 where mostly consisted of oilfish (Figs. 11 and 12).
+In recent years, most of SBT catches were found in Cluster 2 and Cluster 3.
 (Fig. 13).
 For the fishing characteristics with various factors were described: (1) For the factor of year in Clusters 2 and 3, Cluster 2 mainly consisted of the data before 2010, while the data of Cluster 3 were mainly after 2010; (2) NHBF of Cluster 1 was lower than that of Cluster 2 and Cluster 3; (3) Fishing areas by longitude and latitude were different among three Clusters (Fig. 14).
 The SBT catch proportion of Cluster 3 was lower than the other two Clusters by illustrating the SBT catch proportion for the spatial distribution.
 (Fig. 15).